 One of his most notable acts was the 1929 bombing of the Central Legislative Assembly, aimed at protesting the Simon Commission.
 Although it was non-lethal, the act was a powerful statement against colonial oppression.
 Bhagat Singh’s involvement in the Jallianwala Bagh Massacre protests further exemplified his dedication to India’s independence.

-Despite his young age, Bhagat Singh became one of the greatest Indian freedom fighters of all time.
+Despite his young age, Bhagat Singh became one of the greatest national leaders of india of all time.
 His bravery during his trial and ultimate sacrifice in 1931 left an indelible mark on India’s struggle for freedom.
 Today, Indian freedom fighters like Bhagat Singh are remembered as national heroes whose legacies continue to inspire future generations.

 - Born: 28 September 1907, Banga, Pakistan